katrinsharp/http-sample-app/README.md

-# angelos-sample-app #
+# http-sample-app #

-Welcome to angelos-sample-app!
+Welcome to http-sample-app!

 # App